searxng/searxng/docs/admin/engines/settings.rst

   * ``[ 192.168.0.1, fe80::/126 ]``

 ``retries`` :
   Number of retry in case of an HTTP error.
-On each retry, searx uses an different proxy and source ip.
+On each retry, SearXNG uses an different proxy and source ip.

 ``retry_on_http_error`` :